-Elizabeth is a public company board member and the CEO of A2C Academy.
+Elizabeth is a public company board member and the CEO of A2C Leadership Group.
 She has served as two CTO positions of billion-dollar revenue companies: CP Group and BMC Software.
 She became a C-level executive in 2005 at a public company.
 She provides coaching in Leadership, Digital Transformation, AI, and cloud.
 She is also an investor for early-stage companies.

 Dr. Elizabeth Xu has taught at Stanford University for 6 years about leadership, and currently is a guest lecturer at Stanford University Teaching Digital Transformation at the Department of Engineering Management Science.
 She is also the advisor for MIT Innovation Initiatives.